 "Spa Day" Merit Award for 2016 "Essential Figure" Show in Bothwell Gallery, Livermore.
 "Sliding Home" for May, 2016 "3-D Artist Choice" award in Blackhawk Gallery, Danville

 EXHIBITIONS and RECEPTIONS

 3416 Blackhawk Plaza Circle

-The Alamo Danville Artists’ Society will host the opening of Blackhawk Gallery’s new Exhibit ‘Perspectives.
-A Gala Reception will be held on Saturday September 23rd from 5 to 7pm, with wine and hors d’oeuvre.
-The exhibit will be on view seven days a week from September 22nd through November 26, 2017.
+The Alamo Danville Artists’ Society will host the opening of Blackhawk Gallery’s new Exhibit ‘Luminosity'.
+A Gala Reception will be held on Saturday December 11 from 5 to 7pm, with wine and hors d’oeuvre.
+The exhibit will be on view seven days a week from December 1, 2017 to February 11, 2018.
 The Reception and Exhibit are free and open to the public.

 The ‘Potpourri’ exhibit features one guest artist and forty member artists.
 Featured Guest artist Daniel Klapprott will be showing his3D Ceramic Sculptures.
 Members’ artworks include paintings, drawings, sculptures, ceramics, photographs, and wearable art.